Insights

 2. Assess model and data complexity: Complex architectures (deep networks, large ensembles) with high-dimensional data and large search spaces benefit most from structured tuning.
 Simpler models on well-understood data often perform adequately with default or manually selected values.

-3. Audit available resources: Tuning techniques, even parallelised ones, require CPUs, GPUs, and engineering time.
+3. Audit available resources: Tuning techniques, even parallelized ones, require CPUs, GPUs, and engineering time.
 Estimate total compute hours before starting.
-If the projected cost exceeds the projected value of the performance gain, defer tuning in favour of feature engineering, data quality improvements, or model selection experiments.
+If the projected cost exceeds the projected value of the performance gain, defer tuning in favor of feature engineering, data quality improvements, or model selection experiments.

-If you’d like to follow our research, perspectives, and case insights, connect with us on LinkedIn, Instagram, Facebook, X or simply write to us at info@algorithmic.co
+If you’d like to follow our research, and case studies, connect with us on LinkedIn, Instagram, Facebook, X or simply write to us at info@algorithmic.co